 FREQUENTLY ASKED QUESTIONS

-- UTI's programs include hands-on lab work led by instructors experienced in the industry as well as an online curriculum or the classroom instruction, depending on the program.18
+UTI and its family of schools follow a blended-learning format, with in-person, hands-on lab work led by instructors experienced in the industry as well as an online curriculum within the classroom.18

-- Yes.
-In order to apply, students must show completion of one of the following: a high school diploma, a GED or state-equivalent test, an associate’s degree or proof of attending a qualified post-secondary institution or a homeschooling certificate from a qualified program.
+Yes.
+In order to apply, students must show completion of one of the following: a high school diploma, a GED diploma or certificate or state-equivalent test, an associate's degree, or proof of attending a qualified post-secondary institution or a homeschooling certificate from a qualified program.

-- Certification requirements vary by employer.
+Certification requirements vary by employer.
 For example, some employers might want to see certification under the Global Wind Organization (GWO), OSHA or NFPA 70E.
-Our program is designed to mirror what the industry requires and give the skills today’s employers are looking for.
+Our program is designed to mirror what the industry requires and teaches the skills today's employers are looking for.

-- Being a wind turbine technician is a lot of hands-on work, but can be an exciting career because of its opportunity for travel, problem solving and adventure, as you are often suspended hundreds of feet in the air in order to perform your tasks!
-In less than a year, you could be prepared to pursue an entry-level career in the wind industry.
+Being a wind turbine technician involves a lot of hands-on work, but can be an exciting career because of its opportunity for travel, problem-solving and adventure, as you are often suspended hundreds of feet in the air in order to perform your tasks.
+In less than a year, you could be prepared to pursue an entry-level position in the wind industry.